 By day I consult for clients on communications, mobility and strategy.
 But by night I'm also a public speaker, advocate and award-winning journalist.
 I live in Edmonton, Alberta.

-My writing has recently appeared in The Walrus, CityLab, Alberta Views, The Globe and Mail, the Financial Post, Avenue, Maisonneuve, Alberta Venture and Up Here, to name a few publications.
-Here's a news story about my national magazine award nominations, too (the other was in 2018, for a story in Eighteen Bridges; yep, didn't win, again).
+My writing has recently appeared in The Walrus, CityLab, Alberta Views, The Globe and Mail, the Financial Post, Avenue, Reader’s Digest, Maisonneuve, Alberta Venture and Up Here, to name a few publications.
+Here's a news story about one of my national magazine award nominations, too (the other was in 2018, for a story in Eighteen Bridges; yep, didn't win, again).
 Most people in Edmonton know me as the former editor of Metro, or The Yards.

-One of the greatest things I've ever done was live and work in Kenya, Tanzania and Ethiopia for a year.
+One of the greatest things I've ever done was live and work in Kenya, Tanzania and Ethiopia for a year as a journalist.
 Here are a few stories I wrote, while there, for the Globe and Mail, the Ottawa Citizen and The Yukon News.

 My email is Tim at timquerengesser dot com.